PhillipLy/Daisu/README.md

 # Daisu-CPSC-362-Software-Engineering-Project by: Phillip Ly, Tony Dao, Abraham Ludlam, Arun Sangar, Tevisophea Heng, Josh Marvel

+Version 1.0.0 released 10/10/2016
+- Fixed all the issue and connected login and signup to database
+- All error handling messages are working perfectly

 Version 0.0.9 released 10/7/2016:
 - Implemented error handling for login